amar-jay/nebula/doc/source/gps_estimation.rst

    .. math::

       \phi = \phi_0 + \Delta \phi, \qquad \lambda = \lambda_0 + \Delta \lambda

-   For more accurate conversion use a proper ENU <-> ECEF <-> geodetic pipeline (eg. pyproj or GeographicLib) - which we didn't.
-We kept it simple within the nebula project.

 7. Output estimated GPS coordinates (latitude, longitude) and optionally estimated horizontal uncertainty derived from altitude and detection pixel uncertainty.